bafyle/Sudoku-game-using-Pygame/README.md

 # Sudoku Using Pygame
-Simple Sudoku game created with Python and Pygame
+Simple Sudoku game and solver created with Python and Pygame

 ## Content:
 * [General Info](#general-info)